|HRLPC Home||Distance||Maintained By||Parking||Trail Walk||Historical Info|

 The Pitkin Trail is unique historically as well with the existence of segments of a large steel pipe, over 6 feet in diameter, which carried water from the Union Pond Dam down to the brick Cheney Brothers power plant on North Main Street.
 Old timers recall seeing water spraying and freezing out of rusted holes in the pipe in the early 1900s when it was in use.

 Following are historical images of the Union Pond and Pitkin Mill complex.
-Click on any item to begin "walking" through the set.
+Click on any image to bring up a larger version of it.